tdwg/website/content/pages/about/process/index.md

 ---
 title: TDWG Process
-summary: The organisational and procedural framework for developing and ratifying TDWG standards.
+summary: These are the TDWG by-laws adopted by members in 2006.
+They specify organisational and procedural framework for developing and ratifying TDWG standards.
 cover_image: https://images.unsplash.com/photo-1527746010177-09bdc64a276d
 cover_image_by: Casey Horner
 cover_image_ref: https://unsplash.com/photos/4mjM65c95ik